 1. Watch size isn’t feminine or masculine

 Watch sizes have vacillated widely over the years, but we tend to ignore that today.
-Lots of dudes would never be caught wearing a watch under a certain arbitrary size — say, 36mm — for fear of being mistaken for a lady.
+At times, lots of dudes would never be caught wearing a watch under a certain arbitrary size — say, 36mm — for fear of being mistaken for a lady.
 This doesn’t stop ladies (the smarter sex, obviously) from looking fantastic while wearing great big sports watches.
 We can all learn from this.
 Both really small and really big watches can be worn by anybody.
 Best to consider other factors when deciding what you like.

 2. Size isn’t just about diameter in millimeters

 The diameter of the watch case, in millimeters, is the common indicator of a watch’s size.
 For men, the “usual” sizes range from 35mm up to 45mm, though plenty of good watches fall outside of that range.
 But a case’s diameter is only part of the size story.
-A number of other factors come into play, like a case’s shape, its thickness, the location and size of the crown, whether there’s a bezel (and the bezel’s size), the vertical distance of the lugs (which attach to the strap or bracelet), and even the color of the dial or the shape and thickness of the watch’s crystal.
+A number of other factors come into play, like a case’s shape, its thickness, the size of the dial opening, the location and size of the crown, whether there’s a bezel (and the bezel’s size), the vertical distance of the lugs (which attach to the strap or bracelet), and even the color of the dial or the shape and thickness of the watch’s crystal.